Honeymoon Destinations in May

 Other Long Haul Honeymoons in May

 May is the perfect time to visit Japan.
-Temperatures in Tokyo will be mild, the gardens are in full bloom and the mountains are green.
+Temperatures in Tokyo will be mild (23ºC, 6 hours of sunshine), the gardens are in full bloom and the mountains are green.
 See this selection of honeymoons in Japan including an exciting and romantic private tour of natural hot springs, stays in Tokyo and Kyoto, nights in traditional ‘ryokan’ inns and travel on bullet trains.

 It’s also a good time to honeymoon in the Indian Ocean.
 In Mauritius the humid summer months (December to April) have passed, but the winds of July and August are months away.
+Expect 27ºC and 7 hours of sunshine.
 Check into such gems as the newly re-opened Trou aux Biches.

-The Seychelles are beautiful in May but prices are lower before the high season of July and August.
+The Seychelles (29ºC, 8 hours of sunshine) are beautiful in May but prices are lower before the high season of July and August.
 There are plenty of boutique hotels such as Coco de Mer and Black Parrot Suites on Praslin Island or you can push the boat out with a stay at Banyan Tree Seychelles on Male or a private island like Denis.

-It’s not such a great time in the Maldives but Mozambique is a superb alternative.
+It’s not such a great time in the Maldives but Mozambique (27ºC, 8 hours of sunshine) is a superb alternative.
 The remote silky white beaches are as beautiful as any in the world and you can combine it with sailing cruises on traditional dhows and wildlife safaris.
 Try this island hopping honeymoon.

-In Bali, May is the beginning of the dry season, so this spiritual island will be looking particularly lush after the rains.
+In Bali, May is the beginning of the dry season (30ºC, 10 hours of sunshine), so this spiritual island will be looking particularly lush after the rains.
 Here are some of the world’s most romantic hotels such as Bambu Indah, with antique houses set amongst rice paddies, the laid-back luxury hideaway of Puri Ganesha and the pampering haven of Spa Village Resort Tembok Bali.
 See more hotels in Bali.

-If you fancy Malaysia, head to the delightful island of Pangkor Laut which lies in splendid isolation three miles off the west coast of Peninsula Malaysia.
-Or head to the Gulf of Siam where the dreamy island of Koh Samui enjoys great weather in May.
-It has many gorgeous hotels where you can dine barefoot on the beach and enjoy Thai massages for two.
+Head to the Gulf of Siam where the dreamy island of Koh Samui enjoys great weather in May (32ºC, 6 hours of sunshine).
+It has many gorgeous hotels where you can dine barefoot on the beach and enjoy cut-price Thai massages for two.

-In Africa, May is an excellent time to visit Botswana where the weather is fine and the trees are green.
-Botswana is home to some of the most opulent camps in Africa such as Sanctuary Stanley’s Camp in the Okavango Delta and Sanctuary Chobe Chilwero in Chobe National Park.
+In Africa, May is an excellent time to visit Botswana where the weather is fine (25ºC and 9 hours of sunshine) and the trees are green.
+Botswana is home to some of the most opulent camps in Africa such as Pom Pom Camp and Zarafa Camp in the Okavango Delta and Jack’s Camp in the Kalahari Desert.

-It’s the dry season Namibia with temperatures of around 25ºC.
+It’s the dry season in Namibia with temperatures of 23ºC and 10 hours of daily sunshine.
 Take a hot air balloon ride over the desert, see shipwrecks along the Skeleton Coast, climb the world’s tallest sand dunes and track the endangered Black Rhino.
 Namibia has superb lodges and tented camps, such as the Wolwedans Dune Camp and Ongava Tented Camp.
 This Ultimate Namibia itinerary is popular with honeymooners.

-Madagascar is emerging as one of the fastest-growing and most exciting honeymoon destinations, thanks to its unique wildlife and stunning white-sand beaches.
-You can expect dry weather and temperatures of around 30C.
-This 11-night honeymoon in Madagascar features stays at Vakona Forest Lodge where you can spot lemurs in the rainforest, and the secluded beachfront Anjajavy Hotel.
+Madagascar is fast emerging as one of the most exciting honeymoon destinations, thanks to its unique wildlife and stunning white-sand beaches.
+You can expect 23ºC temperatures and 7 hours of daily sunshine.
+This 11-night honeymoon features nature, rainforest, adventure and a bit of luxury.

 If you want to experience total relaxation in a sublime natural setting, head to Ananda in the Himalayas which is set beside the Ganges River in the foothills of the world’s greatest mountain range.
 Built on a royal estate, it offers superb food and spa treatments, plus the option to try treks, nature walks and white water rafting.